nsgomez/scion/README.md

 ## License

-Scion is licensed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
+Scion is licensed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or (at your option) any later version published by the Free Software Foundation.

 The LGPL allows you to dynamically link this project with proprietary software, like retail Maxis games; in other words, you can use it to write framework hooks for those non-free games.
-But if you make changes to Scion itself, those changes must be shared under the LGPLv2.1 license.
+But if you make changes to Scion itself, those changes must be shared under the LGPLv2.1 license or later.

 ## Progress